Karaka-Management/oms-News/Docs/Help/en/introduction.md

 The module can be installed through the integrated module downloader and installer or by uploading the module into the `Modules/` directory and executing the installation through the module installer.

-The module is depending on the **Editor** module which provides most of the writing features.

 # Features

 ## Timed Release

 Articles can be written in advanced and stored as a draft for further adjustments.
 In case an article should be released at a specific date/time this can also be configured.

-## Permissions & Groups

-By assigning permissions and groups to articles it's possible to only make them visible to intended audiences and different pages (e.g. intranet, website, blog etc.).

 ## Localization

 News articles can get assigned to a language upon which it will be visible only to those who have the same language configuration.
-This allows organizations to target news articles not only by groups and permissions but also by localization.

 ## Markdown

 The module makes use of an extended markdown version for easy writing and modifications.

-### Extendability

-Modules can provide custom elements which allows them to provide elemnts that normal markdown doesn't support.
-Some modules that already provide custom elements for articles:

-* Media
-* Charts
-* Spreadsheets
-* Calendar/Events
-* Tasks
-* Checklists
-* Profiles/Contacts

-## Version Control

-Articles can be version controlled which enables to easily see changes made by collaborators.
+A cheatsheet for markdown can be found in the [Editor]({/}?id=Editor&page=Help/cheatsheet) module

 ## Comments